New suspicious package addressed to CNN discovered at Atlanta post office

 Breaking News Emails

-Another suspicious package was sent to CNN and intercepted at an Atlanta post office, the network and authorities said on Monday.
+Another suspicious package was sent to CNN — the third mailed to the network in a week — and intercepted at an Atlanta post office, officials said on Monday.

 A U.S. Post Office at 400 Pryor Street SW was evacuated shortly after calls came to local police at 9:30 a.m., officials said.